 Melbourne has an extensive public transport network, but the trains might not come right when you need them!

 Take Sophie for example.
-She’s a fashion designer in her 20’s living in Bonbeach can choose to own a car and drive 30 minutes to work in Scoresby, paying $5.60 each day in tolls ($112 per month), or get public transport which takes 90 minutes and costs $131.04 each month.
+She’s a fashion designer in her 20’s living in Bonbeach can choose to own a car and drive 30 minutes to work in Scoresby, paying $5.60 each day in tolls ($112 per month), or get public transport which takes 90 minutes and costs $131.04 each month in 2016.

 That’s a no-brainer - for the extra 2 hours each day, a Melbourne car loan is totally worth it.